 The knowledge I have acquired over the years concerns mainly evolutionary biology questions through population genetics, phylogeography and biogeography.

-I use the phylogenetic species concept approach to assess the taxonomy of poorly known herpetological species, mostly from the Lesser Antilles and Northern Venezuela, but also from other geographical areas (ie., the Caribbean, South America, Africa, Europe and Asia)
+I use the phylogenetic species concept approach to assess the taxonomy of poorly known herpetological species, mostly from the Lesser Antilles and Northern Venezuela, but also from other geographical areas (ie., the Caribbean, South America, Africa, Europe and Asia).
+This work has often important consequences to species conservation.

 Most of my work has focused on reptiles and amphibians from the islands of Trinidad and Tobago (West Indies) and I continue to do so.
 Besides working on herps I work on the other organisms such as social insects, scorpions, freshwater fish, mammals, birds and parasites.